-- 1. Academic Qualifications for Admission - a.
+- I. Academic Qualifications for Admission - a.
 A University of Lethbridge Bachelor of Education degree, or its academic equivalent from another recognized degree-granting institution, in the discipline of interest or in a closely cognate discipline.
-The University of Lethbridge reserves the right to determine whether degrees and other academic programs completed elsewhere are equivalent to University of Lethbridge baccalaureate degrees.
-Applied and Technology Degrees are not normally considered to be a basis of admission for graduate studies programs. - b.
-Evidence of academic ability and promise (normally a GPA of 3.00 on the most recent 20 university courses). - c.
-Approximately two years of successful teaching or other relevant educational experience. - d.
+The University of Lethbridge reserves the right to determine whether degrees and other academic programs completed elsewhere are equivalent to University of Lethbridge baccalaureate degrees. - b.
+Evidence of academic ability and promise (normally a GPA of 3.00 on the most recent 20 university courses). - Approximately two years of successful teaching or other relevant educational experience. - d.
 Applicants whose first language is not English must meet the English Language Proficiency (ELP) Requirement for Graduate Students (see Section 10.
 English Language Proficiency for Graduate Students, p.
-62). - e.
+61). - e.
 Candidates preparing themselves for a career which involves teacher certification must hold Permanent Certification at the time of admission; this program does not lead to a recommendation from the University for Permanent Teacher Certification. - f.
 Applicants who choose to complete an Educational Leadership specialization must meet the academic qualifications for admission to the M.Ed.
 (General) program as listed in Section 1.
 Academic Qualifications for Admission, p.
 44. Due to the limited number of placements in each intake, applicants are admitted to this program on a competitive basis.
 The following criteria are also used in the selection process: - Related experience.
 Preference is given to applicants who have leadership experience and/or demonstrated leadership potential. - Results of an interview.
 For each cohort, a short-list of applicants who meet the above criteria will be developed.
 Each of the short-listed candidates will be interviewed by the Educational Leadership Selection Committee.